The Covenant with Moses, Part #2: #7

 Then Pharaoh called Moses and Aaron, and said, “Go, sacrifice to your God within the land.”
 But Moses said, “It would not be right to do so’ for we shall sacrifice to the LORD our God offerings abominable to the Egyptians.
 If we sacrifice offering abominable to the Egyptians before their eyes, will they not stone us?
 We must go three days’ journey into the wilderness and sacrifice to the LORD our God as he will command us.”
 So Pharaoh said, “I will let you go, to sacrifice to the LORD your God in the wilderness; only you shall not go very far away.
 Make entreaty for me.”
 Then Moses said, “Behold, I am going out from you and I will pray to the LORD that the swarms of flies may depart from Pharaoh, from his servants, and from his people, tomorrow; only let not Pharaoh deal falsely again by not letting the people go to sacrifice to the LORD.”
 So Moses went out from Pharaoh and prayed to the LORD.
 And the LORD did as Moses asked, and removed the swarms of flies from Pharaoh, from his servants, and from his people; not one remained.
 But Pharaoh hardened his heart this time also, and did not let the people go (Exodus 8:25-32).

 The persistence of Moses and Aaron that God wanted the Jews to go and worship away from Egypt disturbed Pharaoh.
 The belief, among the leading Jews, was that a Messiah would come and set them free from Egypt, and return them to Canaan must have entered the minds of Pharaoh and his people.
 Without the Hebrews Pharaoh’s salvation and eternal life were in jeopardy.
 Who would finish Pharaoh’s eternal home, the pyramid?
-This was, no longer, a matter of a three-day holiday for the Hebrews, but the struggle for life or death for both people.
+This was, no longer, a matter of a three-day holiday for the Hebrews, but the struggle for life and death for both people.
 Even many leading Hebrew people realized that moving into a wilderness meant death.
 Until Moses showed up they had fleshpots and bread.
 Moses’ God had not made it easier for the taskmasters, who were Jews that made their own people work for Pharaoh.
 The tension increased beyond repair, and the plagues became more devastating:

 Then the Lord said to Moses, “Go in to Pharaoh, and say to him, ‘Thus says the Lord, “Let my people go, that they may serve me (not you Pharaoh).
 For if you refuse to let them go and still hold them, behold, the hand of the LORD will fall with a very severe plague upon your cattle which are in the field, the horses, the asses, the camels, the herds, and the flocks.
 But the LORD will make a distinction between the cattle of Israel and the cattle of Egypt, so that nothing shall die of all that belongs to the people of Israel.”’
 And the LORD set a time, saying, “Tomorrow the LORD will do this thing in the land.”
 And on the morrow the LORD did this thing; all the cattle of the Egyptians died, but of the cattle of the people of Israel not one died.
 And Pharaoh sent, and behold, not one of the cattle of the Israelites was dead.
 But the heart of Pharaoh was hardened, and did not let the people go.